List of DC Comics characters: R: Entity

 Red Jack is a malevolent entity who sports a filigree crown, a masquerade-style mask, and a mid 17th century nobleman costume.
 He claims to have been Jack the Ripper as well as creator of the universe.
 His powers derived from the collective suffering of millions of butterflies, which he kept pinned to the wall of his home.
 He kidnapped Rhea Jones (Lodestone) to make as his bride.
 Red Jack seemed unstoppable against the Doom Patrol until Crazy Jane releases his butterfly collection which rendered him powerless, allowing his captive to stab him with his own knife.

 Jacob Packer

 A similar character, Jacob Packer, was created by Brian Augustyn and Mike Mignola for the Gotham by Gaslight storyline.
-He had been trained in both medicine and law by Thomas Wayne while Martha Wayne rejected him, resulting in hiring an assassin to kill the two.
+He had been trained in both medicine and law by Thomas Wayne while Martha Wayne rejected him, resulting in him hiring an assassin to kill the two.
 Afterwards, Packer personally killed women to "silence" his own insanity as Jack the Ripper, framed Bruce Wayne for his killings, and acted as a defense attorney.
 Bruce was imprisoned in Arkham Asylum before figuring out the killer's identity and escaped with Alfred Pennyworth's help.
 Batman confronted Jack the Ripper, with Jack being killed by Inspector James Gordon.